ThothLogos/imgtkr/README.md

 - Current getImages() process:

   - create a `tempdir` named with a unix-timestamp of Date.now()
-  - iterate over the URL array, do synchronous syscall to `wget` for each item, write to `tempdir`
+  - iterate over the URL array, do synchronous syscall to `curl` for each item, write to `tempdir`
   - synchronous syscall to `zip` to package all image files into a zip, placed in `/cover-data` (shared volume)
   - do syncrhonous `fs.readFileSync()` on the finished zip, prep binary data for transfer
   - set `ws.binaryType = 'blob'`, perform `websocket.send()` to push zipfile to client

 - __Server TODOs:__

-  - Add JSON parse message for a "getlatest" from the client.
-Allow client to re-download the last archive.
   - Allow client to request a specific historic zip by name
   - Need to trap server's failure and do cleanup/graceful shutdown.
   - Need to manage and prune the zip history folder - keep last n.